Why You Should Use SPF

 In today's cybersecurity environment, attacks can come from many angles, even from within your own organization.
 SPF uses the Domain Name System (DNS) to allow you to maintain a list of external domains and IP addresses that are allowed to send emails on behalf of your organization.

-In this article, we will cover the essential information you need to know to create and maintain SPF records for your domain.
+In this article, I will cover the essential information you need to know to create and maintain SPF records for your domain.

 How SPF Works